No.1 central document pushes rural vitalization

 Religious activities

-China will strengthen its efforts to crack down on illegal religious activities and overseas infiltration in rural villages, the document also said.
+China will strengthen its efforts to crack down on illegal religion activities and overseas infiltration in rural villages, the document also said.

 Religious intervention in rural public affairs will be legally prohibited.
 China will continue to clear out the abuses of religious temples and religious statue construction.